 Implications Of Disc Degeneration In Adolescents

 Although disc degeneration in itself may not cause pain, it can lead to spinal disc tears that will.
 The primary culprit in bulging, herniated or protruded disc is disc degeneration.
 Early onset degenerative changes with a disc will lead to pain sooner than expected.
 Published research found spinal disc degeneration in teenagers to be the primary factor in recurrent pain.
 According to the researchers, frequent flare-up and recurrent back pain were common in those with disc degeneration.
 More importantly, teenagers with recurrent back pain must have their spine assessed for disc degeneration.
 Therefore, a thorough assessment of the spine is needed for teenagers with recurrent back pain.
 MRI (Magnetic Resonance Imagining) is the recommended diagnostic test for proper assessments of disc determinations.

 Degenerated Spinal Discs And MRI

-The Magnetic Resonance Imaging or MRI is the “Gold Standard” in the assessment of spine and spinal discs.
+The Magnetic Resonance Imaging or MRI is the “Gold Standard” in the assessment of the spine and spinal discs.
 Unlike X-rays or CT scans, MRI does not involve radiation.
 As the name applies, MRI uses strong magnets.
 To date, there are no side-effects associated with having an MRI exam.
 Therefore, it is a safe modality for the young and elderly alike.

 Spinal Disc Degeneration Can Occur At Any Age

 It is important to know how good your spinal discs are, in particular for those at risk.
 So, if you are at risk, you will need to be aware of the early degenerative changes in your spine.
 Early awareness is like having an early warning system.
 Hence, it can help you avoid potential life-changing issues.
 Degenerative disc disease leads to other more serious health issues.
 For example, a degenerated disc can lead to a bulging or herniated disc (referred to as the “slip disc” or “slipped disc”).

 Why Spinal Discs Degenerate?